MathieuFortune/mathieufortune.github.io/_posts/2017-04-21-how-are-created-personas-1001pharmacies.markdown

 *Delphine, 30 years old, active young mum.*

-Moms represents the majority of the current clientele of 1001pharmacies.com.
-As the primary persona 1001pharmacies.com, its expectations and needs easily identifiable allow to design universal functionalities for any e-commerce web site (efficient search, efficient filters, fast page display a.k.a performances, intuitive navigation ...)
+Moms represents the majority of the current customer base of 1001pharmacies.com.
+As the primary persona of 1001pharmacies.com, its expectations and needs easily identifiable allow to design universal functionalities for any E-commerce websites (efficient search, efficient filters, fast page display a.k.a performances, intuitive navigation ...)

-{% include lazy-image.html src="/images/persona-primaire-fr.jpg" alt="Image Card primary persona" caption="Card primary persona" %}
+{% include lazy-image.html src="/images/persona-primaire-fr.jpg" alt="Card of primary persona" caption="Card of primary persona" %}

 * Delphine knows its products before arriving on the website.
 * Her need is mainly on maternity products.